 This post may contain affiliate links.
 Please read our disclosure policy.

-• Perfect Size: This small chocolate cake is scaled down to serve one or two.
+• Perfect Size: This small flourless chocolate cake is the ideal size to share but can also be enjoyed by one with leftovers.

-• Rich Chocolate Flavor: Combines both chocolate and cocoa for a deep taste.
+• Deep Chocolate Flavor: Made with both chocolate and cocoa for a rich, intense taste.

 RELATED: 15 Easy Dessert Recipes For One